jfsimon/scm/README.md

 Control your SCM with PHP
 =========================

-**Note 1 : this library is under active developpement, it's just a draft for now.**
+**This library is under active developpement, it's just a draft for now ;

-**Note 2 : feel free to tell how you feel with this architecture, the debate is open.**
+feel free to tell how you feel with this architecture, the debate is wild open.**

 What is the goal ?